Program customization

 Details

-DescriptionHave you ever wondered how the perfect glass of wine or craft beer can enhance your dinner party?
+DescriptionHave you ever wondered how the perfect glass of wine or craft beer can enhance your dinner?
 Or how to impress your guests with a dish that tastes as amazing as it looks?
-Join us to discover the secrets of brewing, winemaking and cooking chemistry.
+Join us to discover the secrets of the chemistry behind brewing, winemaking, and cooking.
 Learn about the chemical reactions and molecules responsible for creating unforgettable flavors, and discover how the molecular magic behind fermentation and food preparation can make you the star of your next dinner party.

 Visit the Moodle page before the first class